ande1mat/Spring_Postgres_API/README.md

     * Run the DDL scripts in the Models Customer and Cart files

 * Step 2:
-    * I changed this from a Maven based Spring boot application to Gradle.
+    * I changed this from a Maven based Springboot application to Gradle.
 So you can enter these commands in the project directory:
     * --> gradle --version //Check your gradle version, if not present install it
     * --> ./gradlew clean build //Compile the application code, run the test, and package it as determined by your build.gradle
     * --> ./gradlew bootRun //start up the service.
 Ctl-C to stop the service